imaranresearch/imaranresearch/README.md

 - 🔭 I’m currently working on CFD problems using OpenFOAM.
 - 👯 I’m looking to collaborate on solving extreme scale computing problems using CFD, DEM, and MD techniques.
-- 💬 Ask me about LAMMPS, Pharmaceutical process modelling.
+- 💬 Ask me about LAMMPS, process modelling.
 - 📫 How to reach me: [imaran.mohammad@outlook.com](mailto:imaran.mohammad@outlook.com)

 For more, feel free to check out my [portfolio](https://drimaran.com/)!